Having a Tough Child: The Emotional Reality No One Talks About

 10) You wonder if you should use harsher punishment

-Harsher discipline appears appealing when you have no other choice because you want the behaviour to end right away.
+Harsher discipline can seem appealing when you have no other choice, because you want the behaviour to end right away.
 Strong evidence, however, cautions against the use of physical punishment.
 Because slapping has been linked to increased aggression and worse behaviour outcomes over time, the American Academy of Paediatrics has warned against it.

 You need skill-based management, not fear-based control.
 If you find yourself thinking, “Nothing else works,” take it as a hint to get help, such as therapy, parent coaching, school meetings, or paediatric check-ins.
 Stress-relieving tools are what you deserve, not regret-inducing ones.